The Anne van den Ban Fund allows promising students from developing countries to follow an education at Wageningen University & Research.

 Fred Wamalwa (Kenya, BSc Agriculture)

 Fred Wamalwa became a teacher in Kenya upon his graduation with a BSc in agriculture, but wanted to contribute to the development of agriculture in his community in a different manner.
 He became field coordinator at a NGO that gave microcredit to farmers in irrigation projects.
-As a result of his MSc in Management of Agricultural Knowledge Systems (MAKS) at Wageningen University, he had learned a lot about community development.
+As a result of his MSc in Management of Agricultural Knowledge Systems (MAKS) at Wageningen University & Research, he had learned a lot about community development.

 “I could never have financed my study without the scholarship from the Anne van den Ban Fund.
 The scholarships may be a bit lower than those from other funds, but I think that is a good thing, I think.
 It allows other people to get funding through a scholarship as well.
 Anne van den Ban kept in personal touch with us.”